JackonLI/Pac-Man_3100_A8/README.md

 * To start the game, use your mouse to click on the main menu options.

+* To quit the game in gameplay, press the ESC key.

+* To quit the game after gameover or win, press the ENTER key.

 * To control Pac-Man, use the arrow keys or the W, A, S, D keys on your keyboard.
 You can move Pac-Man up, down, left or right to eat the dots and avoid the ghosts.

 * In multi-player mode, you can control two Pac-Men with different sets of keys.
 The arrow keys control one Pac-Man and the W, A, S, D keys control the other Pac-Man.
 You can cooperate or compete with each other to get a higher score.